veit/python-basics-tutorial/docs/oop/namespaces.rst

 Namespaces
 ==========

+A namespace is a collection of currently defined symbolic names and information about an object.
+You can think of a namespace as a dictionary in which the keys are the object names and the values are the objects themselves.
+Each of these key-value pairs assigns a name to the corresponding object.

+    Namespaces are one honking great idea – let’s do more of those!

+– `The Zen of Python <https://peps.python.org/pep-0020/>`_, by Tim Peters

+Python now uses namespaces extensively.
+We have already learnt about some of them in :doc:`function variables <../functions/variables>`: :ref:`local
+<local_variables>`, :ref:`global <global_variables>` and :ref:`non-local
+variables <nonlocal_variables>`.

 If you are in the method of a class, you have direct access

 #. to the **local namespace** with the parameters and variables declared in this